 For instance, Instagram offers the “Suggested for You,” and if you are keen to look at the suggestions offered, they are likely your friends or friends of your buddies.

 Here’s the thing; Instagram uses an algorithm to track your footprints on the platform.
 It tracks your recent activities, your contacts, what your like, what you watch, the friends of your Instagram friends, and your search history.

 Once it analyzes all that information, it can easily suggest friends who, in most cases, you will end up following or viewing their profile.

-We’ll cover the metrics used by Instagram to come up with your suggested friends and how you can use the feature to discover new Instagram friends.
+We’ll cover the metrics used by Instagram to develop your suggested friends and how to use the feature to discover new Instagram friends.
 Furthermore, we will see how to block Instagram from finding and suggesting friends.
 If that sounds good, keep reading this article to learn.